 History of Women’s Skating in Ladakh

 Being one of the few places in India that freezes, Ladakh is crazy about skating and ice-hockey.
 Natural ice allows skating from late December to early February.
-(There is no indoor rink in Ladakh as of 2018.)
+(There is no indoor rink or manmade ice in Ladakh as of 2019.)
 Led by the Indian Army, a few Ladakhi men played ice hockey in the 1970s, and since the 1990s the annual tournaments organised by the Ladakh Winter Sports Club have been the most exciting events of the winter in Leh.

 Since 2016, India has sent a women’s team annually to the International Ice Hockey Federation’s Challenge Cup of Asia, and usually about half of the players are former SECMOL students.
 The national men’s team has been playing the Challenge Cup of Asia since 2011, and in recent years at least two of the players have been former SECMOL students.

 SECMOL initiated women’s skating in Ladakh in 2001 by soliciting donated skates.
 We kept 20 pairs for our Campus girls, and gave 40 pairs to the Centralised Residential Government High School in Changthang (a remote, economically disadvantaged area near the Tibetan border), so they could form two girls’ teams there.